psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 There was no wedding that day.
 The Morris-dancers laughed heartily as they repeated as scandal when they danced in the neighbouring villages; and the village girls laughed back as heartily; they had never heard such a joke!

-Clara Markey, when she arrived home, was so ill and prostrated that was at once put, speechless, to bed.
+Clara Markey, when she arrived home, was so ill and prostrated that she was at once put, speechless, to bed.
 Her father raged and stormed, declaring that he would disown her, and that he would send her packing —anywhere, anywhere, so she went from there.

 "Silence, man!" cried the doctor; "she has brain-fever; she will soon pack off fast enough, but it will be to the churchyard.'